The end of life

 1. Purpose vs. goal of life

-The purpose of life is a way one should live his life to attain a happy life (without defining the latter).
+The purpose of life is that meaning and significance that a human being imparts to his life and that influence the way one should live his life to attain a happy life (without defining the latter).
 In fact, the definition of what constitutes a happy life makes difference in what people consider their personal purposes in life.
 Example: my purpose of life is to teach children, to heal people, to become one of the best surgeons, to earn money for helping people in need, to become a president.

-The goal of life, on the other hand, is the final result of one's life, its outcome, the destination and result of all life's activities.
+The goal of (the entire) life, on the other hand, is the final result of one's life, its outcome, the destination and result of all life's activities.
+This result justifies a human life, motivates a human being, and tells why and what he/she lives for, what he/she tries to achieve at the end of life, what he/she strives for.

 2. Importance of the end